josephbeuysmum/Dertisch/README.md

 The Restaurant Metaphor
 ---

 `Dertisch's` "restaurant" metaphor raises eyebrows, so it's worth taking a second to explain it.
 Most if not all design patterns are *simple design patterns* in the sense that they have a one-to-one relationship between their code-management and analogical elements.
 When put together - a factory, some observers, and a decorator, say - in one context it sounds like the plot of a surrealist movie: there is no common element tying these metaphors together.
 Writers describe this situation as **mixed metaphors**.
 To put another way, the literary equivalent of what developers might call an **anti-pattern** or a **bad code smell**.
 Dertisch is an attempt to alleviate this bad smell by implementing a *complex design pattern*.
-The individual metaphors make sense in isolation *but also* in the round, and the set-up of a restaurant is surprisingly alike the set up of a good app architecture:
+The individual metaphors make sense in isolation *but also* collectively, and the set-up of a restaurant is surprisingly alike the set up of a good app architecture:

 -   Most restaurants are variations on a Restaurant/Kitchen theme, and most app architectures are variations on a View/Model theme.
 -   The front-of-house section of a restaurant is aesthetially pleasing, easy to use, and comfortable for its customers.
 App Views should be the same.